olive-robotics/olvx_playground_camera/README.md

 ### 7. Semantic Segmentation

 This example runs a semantic segmentation model to generate image masks of what the camera can see.

-For our testing, we ran this on a Jetson Orin NX computer.
+For our testing, we ran this on a Jetson Orin NX computer, and took advantage of its GPU for fast CUDA-optimized execution.

 ![segmentation.gif](images/segmentation.gif)